canonical/starlark/doc/safety.md

 Especially when counting resources, arbitrary arithmetic is surprisingly dangerous.
 Operations such as division must check whether the divisor is zero and addition, subtraction, multiplication and even negation can lead to overflows.
-Many exhaustive and easily-forgotten checks, required to avoid these causing panics.
+Many exhaustive and easily-forgotten checks are required to avoid these operations causing panics.
 To mitigate this, Starlark provides the notion of a 'safe int,' that is, an integer which is automatically marked as invalid when runtime arithmetic issues occur.

 Consider multiplying a list, `['a', 'a', 'a']`, by a number, `n`, which in reasonable circumstances will result in a list will containing `3*n` elements `'a'`, in a slice allocated by calling `make`.